al-jshen/cfilt/README.md

 ### Plotting

 There is a [scripts/plot.py](https://github.com/al-jshen/cfilt/blob/master/scripts/plot.py) tool for generating grids of plots that can be useful for comparing different filters.
 Run this with `python plot.py`.
-There is again a `--help` flag.
+There is a `--help` flag.
 Several filters are implemented (e.g., Gaussian, wavelet, non-linear means, Fourier), and you can visualize different combinations of the original image, the filtered image, the filtered image in Fourier space, gradients, and more.

 ### Notebooks